intellum/delayed_after_commit/README.md

 Exactly the same as after_commit, except it puts the job onto the Sidekiq queue.

-Allows you to queue active record methods, after they have been created, updated, or destroyed.
+Allows you to queue active record methods, after they have been created or updated.

 Requires Sidekiq, and Rails >= 4.